John Rounsevell: History

-In 1864 he took up pastoral country in the vicinity of the Warburton Range and lying to the north-east and south-east of it, and erected the trig point on Rounsevell Hill, to the north-west.
-He also named Gibraltar, the large granite outcrop in the district, and Sturt's Rock, named for the number of Sturt peas in the neighbourhood.
+In 1864, he acquired pastoral land near the Warburton Range and the surrounding areas to the north-east and south-east.
+He also established the trig point on Rounsevell Hill, located to the north-west.
+Additionally, he named Gibraltar, a notable granite outcrop in the region, and Sturt's Rock, which was named after the abundance of Sturt peas found nearby.

 He turned his attention to sheepfarming, at Corryton Park, successfully breeding stud sheep, while his wool clips had a good reputation both in South Australia and in London.

 Politics

 In 1865 John Rounsevell was elected as a member of the South Australian House of Assembly for the district of Light, but he retired two years later.

 Subsequently he was elected for the district of Gumeracha, serving from 1865 to 1868 and again from 1880 until 1881.

 He served in the Adelaide City Council.
-His residence "Landunna" at 111 Hutt Street (Angas Street corner) became the Naval, Military & Air Force Club of South Australia Inc. in 1957.
-The cannon in its grounds once belonged to HMS Buffalo, the ship which brought Governor Hindmarsh to South Australia.
+His residence "Landunna" at 111 Hutt Street (Angas Street corner) became home of the Naval, Military & Air Force Club of South Australia Inc. in 1957.
+The cannon in its grounds once belonged to HMS Buffalo, the ship that brought Governor Hindmarsh to South Australia.